SymbioticLab/Oobleck/README.md

 ## Functional Correctness Evaluation

-We provide tests for each Oobleck components based on pytest.
-Tests in the [`sosp23-artifact` branch](https://github.com/insujang/oobleck/tree/sosp23-artifact) are specialized in printing internal information (while normal tests don't) to help you understand its behavior and check if it matches with the paper explanation.
+We provide a set of unit tests for each Oobleck components based on pytest.
+Other than 90+ tests for Oobleck testing, tests in the [`sosp23-artifact` branch](https://github.com/insujang/oobleck/tree/sosp23-artifact) are specialized in printing internal information (while normal tests don't) to help you understand its behavior and check if it matches with the paper explanation.

 > To simply run all artifact tests and check if all is passed, run: `pytest tests/sosp23-artifact`.